 Sponsored Work: $0

-Hours spent working on the blog: 1 hour per week
+Average hours spent working on the blog: 20-25 hours per week